albindavidc/vanillajs-libraries/README.md

-Here’s the fully reorganized and exhaustive list of JavaScript libraries categorized comprehensively, ensuring no library is missed.
-This version is optimized for a GitHub README format with enhanced readability and organization.

----

 # 📚 Comprehensive Vanilla JavaScript Libraries

 An extensive list of JavaScript libraries organized by category, covering all popular and niche libraries for Vanilla JS developers.